501 - Live at Bass Concert Hall (Austin Night 1)

 So she's remembered.

-And theater students say sometimes doors close mysteriously or furniture moves mysteriously, stage lights like blink on and off if you say the name Betty.
+And theater students say sometimes doors close mysteriously or furniture moves mysteriously, stage lights blink on and off if you say the name Betty.

 Sometimes you hear unaccounted-for footsteps crossing the stage, and her presence is always talked about fondly.

-And that is the story of the kiss and kill murder.
+At Odessa High School, Betty is now beloved, and that is the story of the kiss and kill murder.
+Wow, wow!

 So heavy.